RABBI/CANTOR DIDI THOMAS

 Saturday ,

-Shabbat, Sep 14th 7:00p to 8:00p
+Shabbat, Apr 26th 7:00p to 8:00p

 Havdalah and Learning!
 Start the week with a bisl music. musings and more!
 With Stacey Abigail Morse, or course!
-Including Misheberach and Kaddish
+Including Misheberach and Kaddish Please remember to bring a donation of food, toiletries, pet food, or gently used clothing every time you visit Temple Emet

 Eastern Meditation Class